 How can I get involved?

 If you’d like to be actively involved, you are welcome to attend any or all of our user group meetings, and help us to prioritise work, identify new ideas and flesh out details.
-You can also keep up to date with the project through discussions on our forum and release notes.
+You can also keep up to date with the project through discussions on the noticeboard and release notes.